OpenNebula/docs/source/installation_and_configuration/containerized_deployment/custom.rst

 2. Reconfigure For Maintenance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Maintenance mode needs to be enabled in the deployment configuration.
-Put following configuration snippet into your ``custom.env``:
+Put following configuration snippet into your ``.env``:

 .. code::